April 11-12, 2019

 Harvard Medical School Campus, Boston, MA

-This two-day conference will explore ethical, legal, and clinical aspects of evolving practices of euthanasia and physician-assisted death.
+This two-day conference will explored ethical, legal, and clinical aspects of evolving practices of euthanasia and physician-assisted death.
 How ought we to think about the choices of determining the time and manner of death for our loved ones, our patients, and ourselves?
 How should the health and legal professions respond to these rapidly evolving practices and choices?

 About the Conference: